 September 16, 2025

-Easton’s Creative Director, Van Tran: Shifting Gears + Leaving a Legacy
+Easton’s Creative Director, Van Tran: Shifting Gears + finding purpose

 Tatyana Grechina

-Easton’s Creative Director, Van Tran: Shifting Gears + Leaving a Legacy
+Easton’s Creative Director, Van Tran: Shifting Gears + finding purpose

-Back in 2011, Van Tran needed a big-girl job.
-Fresh out of college with a foundation in painting and drawing, and working part-time at a feed store decorating dog cakes, Van knew she wanted something administrative, and when she found a Craigslist posting for a front desk position at an “MMA gym” called Easton Training Center (yes, we’ve changed a lot over the years!), she jumped at the opportunity.
+In 2011, Van Tran needed a big-girl job.
+Fresh out of college with a degree in painting and drawing, Van felt lost in terms of where her future career might be.
+Working part-time at a dog feed store decorating dog cakes and barely making minimum wage, Van knew she needed something different.
+That was when she found a Craigslist posting for a front desk position at an “MMA gym” called Easton Training Center (yes, we’ve changed a lot over the years!), and she jumped at the opportunity.

 Van Tran

-Though she’d been exposed to the world of martial arts previously through her relationship, Van’s own training started lightly.
-Coming from a childhood where limited funds meant sparse experience in traditional team sports, Van’s initial fitness journey had revolved primarily around running and lifting when she got into college.
-She had taken a few martial arts classes with her ex, and he taught her some things here and there, but getting on the mats at Easton was a whole new experience.
+Though she’d been exposed to the world of martial arts through watching local fights and the UFC, Van’s own training started lightly.
+Coming from a childhood where limited funds meant sparse experience in traditional team sports, Van’s initial fitness journey had revolved primarily around running and lightly lifting when she got into college.
+She had taken a few martial arts classes here and there, but getting on the mats at Easton was a whole new experience.

 Coaching and management